SWIT EUROPE

 Solution

-The SWIT monitor displayed the live video feed from the orchestra pit in real time, allowing performers to follow the conductor’s gestures with perfect synchronization.
+“The results exceeded our expectations.
+The SWIT monitor displayed the live video feed from the orchestra pit in real time, allowing performers to follow the conductor’s gestures with perfect synchronization.”

 On-site testing of the SWIT monitor for the conductor’s live feed.

-SWIT monitor showing conductor feed backstage.
+Backstage monitor showing the conductor feed in real time.

 Expanding the System

-Reliability & Performance
+Reliability and Performance

 Technical Highlights